aaronparker/LatestUpdate/README.md

 ## Supported Platforms

 LatestUpdate supports PowerShell 5.0 and above and is tested on macOS, Windows 10 and Windows Server 2016.
 Some basic testing has been done on Windows 7 with WMF 5.1.
-If you are running an earlier version of PowerShell, update to the latest release of the [Windows Management Framework](https://docs.microsoft.com/en-us/powershell/wmf/readme) or please use the [previous scripts](https://github.com/aaronparker/MDT/tree/master/Updates) instead.
+If you are running an earlier version of PowerShell, update to the latest release of the [Windows Management Framework](https://docs.microsoft.com/en-us/skypeforbusiness/set-up-your-computer-for-windows-powershell/download-and-install-windows-powershell-5-1).

 ### PowerShell Core